Link to this page: https://www.socialistparty.org.uk/issue/1136/32600

 Save jobs, save livelihoods, save GKN Automotive - nationalise the plant!

 Colombia: General strikes continue

 Pimlico Academy protest demands elected governors

-York students protest to demand democratic control of schools
+York students demand democratic control of schools

 Protests against anti-protest bill